ClaveilleH/ProjetDP/project/readme.md

-# Project: Evaluating the Efficiency of Data Parallelism in Machine Learning within NEF
+# Project: Evaluating the Efficiency of Data Parallelism in Machine Learning within Grid5000

 ## Goal:  The objective of this project is to demonstrate the benefits of parallelizing the training process for machine learning models.